+Actions Restriction Justification Note

 HORIZON-JU-SNS- At least half of the In line with Recital 21 and Up to half of the budget

-2025-STREAM-B- budget should be Article 5.2.(a) of the fully open
+2025-01-STREAM- budget should be Article 5.2.(a) of the fully open

-05 implemented by the Council regulation (EU)
+B-05 implemented by the Council regulation (EU)

 SNS JU member 2021/2085 establishing

 (other than the the Joint Undertakings

-Union) 51 and their under Horizon Europe.
+Union) 53 and their under Horizon Europe.

 constituent or IKOP generation with

 affiliated entities. long term commitment of

 partners and JU members

 other than the Union,

-including players from the

-microelectronics sector.
-It

-requires to be established

-and steered with long

-term commitment of

-partners and of JU

-member other than the

-Union.

-The activities are also

-supporting the objectives

-of the Chips Act, the

-IPCEI ME/CT and targets

-cooperation between

-SNS and Chips Joint

-Undertakings towards

-microelectronics for 6G.

-HORIZON-JU-SNS- At least half of the In line with Recital 21 and Up to half of the budget

-2025-STREAM-C- budget should be Article 5.2.(a) of the fully open

-01 implemented by the Council regulation (EU)

-SNS JU member 2021/2085 establishing

-(other than the the Joint Undertakings

-Union) and their under Horizon Europe.

-constituent or IKOP generation with

-affiliated entities. long term commitment,

-including players from the

-cloud sector, and required

-stability as needed to

-develop a long-term plan

-51 The SNS JU member other than the Union is the 6G Smart Networks and Services Industry Association (6G-IA) https://6g-ia.eu/
+53 The SNS JU member other than the Union is the 6G Smart Networks and Services Industry Association (6G-IA) https://6g-ia.eu/